migueln1987/Mimik-1/README.md

 - [Via Mock API](Docs/mimikMockAPI.md)

 ### Tapes (location)
-Mimik accepts any json interactions under the `Tapes` directory.
+Mimik accepts any json interactions under the `Tapes` directory (and sub-directories).
-New tapes are saved to `Tapes/NewTapes`.<br>

 ## Using mock mimic recordings
-If the mimik server is able to find which tape to use (via tape/ chapter attractor values), then the server will automatically process the request and return a response.
+If the mimik server is able to find which tape to use (via tape/ mock attractor values), then the server will automatically process the request and return a response.

+If no matching tape/ mock is found, a new tape will be created and the call is added to that tape.<br>
+>Note: The new interaction will be an `await` type.
+Adding a response manually or a routing url to the host tape (and using the call again) will enable the interaction as fulfilled.